Research

 + More

 We propose a supply-side channel for the transmission of monetary policy.
-We show that in an economy with heterogeneous firms and endogenous markups, demand shocks have first-order effects on aggregate productivity.
-If high-markup firms have lower pass-throughs than low-markup firms, as is consistent with the empirical evidence, then a monetary easing reallocates resources to high-markup firms and alleviates misallocation.
-In this case, positive “demand shocks” are accompanied by endogenous positive “supply shocks” that raise output and productivity, lower inflation, and flatten the Phillips curve.
+We show that in an economy with heterogeneous firms and endogenous markups, demand shocks such as monetary shocks have a first-order effect on aggregate productivity.
+If high-markup firms have lower pass-throughs than low-markup firms, as is consistent with empirical evidence, then a monetary easing reallocates resources to high-markup firms and alleviates misallocation.
+Consequently, positive “demand shocks” are accompanied by endogenous positive “supply shocks” that raise output and productivity, lower inflation, and flatten the Phillips curve.
 We derive a tractable four-equation dynamic model and use it to show that monetary shocks generate a procyclical hump-shaped response in TFP and endogenous cost-push shocks in the New Keynesian Phillips curve.
-A calibration of the model suggests that the supply-side effect increases the half-life of a monetary shock’s effect on output by about 30% and amplifies the cumulative effect on output by about 70%.
-We provide empirical evidence of the micro-level reallocations that generate procyclical TFP using identified monetary shocks.
+A calibration of our model suggests that the supply-side effect increases the half-life of a monetary shock’s effect on output by about 30% and amplifies the total impact on output by about 70%.
+Using identified monetary shocks, we provide empirical evidence for both the macro- and micro-level predictions of our model.

 with Paul Brest, Shereen Griffith, Damira Khatam, Demoni Newman, Reirui Ri, Alessandra Santiago, Mengyi Xu, and Lucie Zikova